HOME > Sustainability > Governance:Corporate Governance

 Basic policy for determining compensation

-Compensation for Executive Officers and compensation for Directors are determined separately, and if a Director also serves as an Executive Officer, those compensations are added up.
+Executive Officers’ and Directors’ compensation shall be determined separately, and if a Director also serves as an Executive Officer, those compensations shall be combined.

 Compensation for Executive Officers

-Compensation for Executive Officers consists of fixed compensation and performance-linked compensation, which fluctuates according to performance.
-The ratio of fixed compensation to performance-linked compensation is approximately 6:4 as a standard.
+The compensation for Executive Officers consists of fixed compensation and performance-linked compensation, which varies based on performance.
+The standard ratio of fixed to performance-linked compensation is approximately 5:5.

 Compensation for Executive Officers